TraitForge/docs/README.md

 ### Generations

 Entities evolve through generations, with each generation capped at 10,000 entities.
-Generation 1 directly mints Generation 2 entities via merging, up to Generation 10.
+Generation 1 directly mints Generation 2 entities via forging, up to Generation 10.
+When the entire generation mints out, the minting will begin at the point of how many entities exist in the next gen. eg, Gen-1 mints out, 50 gen-2s already exist from forging, gen-2 minting will start at #51.

 ### Economics